pdkovacs/wsproxy/README.md

-# Websocket gateway
+# Web-socket gateway

-Service taking care of the management (and use) of stateful websocket connections on behalf of clustered applications with with stateless backends.
+Service taking care of the management (and use) of stateful web-socket connections on behalf of clustered applications with with stateless back-ends.

 ## Endpoints provided by the gateway service

 * `GET /connect`

-  for client devices to open a websocket connection
+  for client devices to open a web-socket connection

 * `POST /message/${connectionId}`

-  for application backends to send message over a websocket connection
+  for application back-ends to send message over a web-socket connection

-  (Client devices send messages to the backends using the websocket connections between them and the gateway service.)
+  (Client devices send messages to the back-ends using the web-socket connections between them and the gateway service.)

 ## Endpoints the gateway service expects the application to provide